Cyrus G. Baldwin

 Cyrus Grandison Baldwin (October 10, 1852 – January 10, 1931) was an American minister in the Congregational Church, the first official president of Pomona College, and a pioneer of hydroelectric power in Southern California.

 Early life and career

 Baldwin was born in Napoli, New York, in 1852.
 He moved to Ohio with his family when he was a child and graduated from Oberlin College in 1873.
 He completed his seminary degree at Andover Theological Seminary in 1876, becoming ordained five years later.
 After that, he became a professor of Latin at Ripon College, and helped fundraise for the YMCA.

 Pomona College presidency

 His success at the latter endeavor led to his election as the first official president of Pomona College in 1890 by its board of trustees, succeeding trustee Charles B. Sumner, who had led the college during its founding years.
 He became popular among both students and community members, enjoying a loyal following.

+Baldwin arrived with his family in August of 1890.
+He built a two-and-a-half story residence, Baldwin House, in 1893 for his family after the question of Pomona College's permanent location in Claremont was settled.